 As with most skin care releases, there’s always a few new(er) ingredients included in a formulation to boost interest and press.
 Fortunately, the marketing team behind this brand chose wisely to not focus on them.
 Another wise decision: to include new ingredients that actually have potential.

 As the non-vehicular ingredient that’s present in the highest amount, this extract does have some limited evidentiary support in terms of efficacy.
-When applied (in vitro) to human dermal fibroblasts, it was shown to reduce the hydrogen peroxide-induced repression of DNA replication.
+When applied (in vitro) to human dermal fibroblasts, it was shown to reduce the hydrogen peroxide-induced repression of DNA replication (Experiemtnal Dermatology).
 This would have a theoretical positive effect in terms of reducing the effects of stress-induced premature senescence.
 Of course, none of this has been demonstrated in a statistically significant way in any clinical study.
 But hey, it’s better than nothing right?

 Azelaic Amino Acid

 Like with the licorice root extract, while the azelaic amino acid content is present in lower concentrations than the Centella extract, its inclusion makes this product much more promising.
 Azelaic amino acid is obviously a derivative of the prescription-only drug azelaic acid, which is an excellent tool for those dealing with acne, rosacea, and hyperpigmentation.
 So if we can get some of the benefits of it in an OTC product, that’s pretty exciting.
 What’s even more exciting is that there’s actually been a study done on the efficacy of this particular derivative.
-At 5%, this ingredient (along with 1% of a water-binding agent) was shown to exhibit statistically significant improvements in rosacea sufferers in terms of redness and skin hydration.
-And while there’s nowhere near 5% of azelaic amino acid (potassium azeloyl diglycinate); its high placement on the ingredients list suggests that at least decent amounts are present (hopefully).
+At 5%, this ingredient (along with 1% of a water-binding agent) was shown to exhibit statistically significant improvements in rosacea sufferers in terms of redness and skin hydration (Journal of Cosmetic Dermatology).
+And while there’s nowhere near 5% of azelaic amino acid (potassium azeloyl diglycinate), its high placement on the ingredients list suggests that at least decent amounts are present (hopefully).

-While the new ingredients are a welcome relief and may actually provide some benefit to the skin, the strengths of this product are still attributed to the inclusion of many documented ingredients, primarily retinol.
+While the new ingredients are a welcome relief and may actually provide some benefit to the skin, the strengths of this product are still attributed to the inclusion of many well-documented ingredients, primarily retinol.

 But what separates this from the other well-formulated and recommended retinol products available on the market?
 It’s the inclusion of such (relatively) high amounts of the licorice root extract.
 As shown above, licorice root extract is a very good anti-inflammatory ingredient.
 Combined with the potential ramifications of azelaic amino acid, this retinol product may allow people with traditionally-retinol-incompatible skin types, such as those with rosacea, to tolerate and receive the impressive benefits of retinol!